non qm loan

 If you’re self-employed and writing off heavily, an investor scaling past 4 properties, a foreign national, or someone climbing out of a credit event, the QM rules are working against you.
 Non-QM is purpose-built for these scenarios.

-The mindset shift is treating a Non-QM loan as a 2- to 3-year bridge, not a permanent mortgage.
+The mindset shift is treating a Non-QM loan as a 2- to 3-year bridge rather than a permanent mortgage.
 Buy now using Non-QM to capture the property and the appreciation; refinance into conventional when your file improves.

 What does Non-QM actually mean?